heilaaks/snippy/docs/dev/SCRIBBLING.md

     field     : Field that is part of the content. category  : Defines content category which can be 'snippet' or 'solution' parameter : Parameter in URL that defines for example filtering criteria for HTTP request.

+    collection : collection of resources
+    resource   : single resource that can be any of the content types contents   : list of content that is not in form of Resource()

     STRANGER THINGS